 Treating Shoulder Pain

-No matter what specific shoulder issue you have, your Campbell chiropractor will give you a targeted diagnosis and determine the source of the irritation begins.
+No matter what specific shoulder issue you have, Smith Family Chiropractic will give you a targeted diagnosis and determine the source of the irritation begins.
 Shoulder pain is typically caused when nerves, tendons, muscles, ligaments, or the capsule areas are irritated.
 For some, the issue is rooted in the cervical spine or near the acromioclavicular joint.
 Chiropractors will carefully examine these areas to guarantee an accurate diagnosis.
 The triceps muscle, which is located in the upper arm, may also be involved, as well as the subscapularis muscle located under the shoulder blade.
 Once they are able to determine a precise physical cause, they can begin treatment for shoulder pain.
 While there is some relief felt after the first adjustment, it is generally recommended patients come in for a series of chiropractic adjustments to help your shoulder pain issue resolve completely.

 Common types of shoulder pain:

 - Dislocated Shoulder: The shoulder joint contains three bones: the collarbone, shoulder blade, and upper arm bone, which is shaped like a ball.
 This “ball” fits into a cuplike socket in your shoulder blade and when your shoulder gets dislocated, the ball pops out of your socket.
 A dislocation can either be partial, which means that only part of it is out of the socket, or it can be completely out of the socket.

 - Frozen Shoulder: A frozen shoulder is a shoulder joint that has lost significant range of motion in all directions.
 The range of motion is usually limited when the patient attempts to move it, as well as when the doctor tries to move the joint fully while the patient is relaxed.
 Frozen shoulder is the outcome of inflammation, scarring, thickening, and shrinkage of the area that surrounds the normal shoulder joint.